Over the past few decades, you probably have heard a lot about “sustainable system design” or just “sustainable design”.

 You’ve heard people designing sustainable gardens, designing sustainable communities, sustainable businesses, maybe even designing larger sustainable systems like cities, agriculture, and economy.

 On the other hand, you probably haven’t heard much about regenerative design.
-Or maybe when you heard it, it was called ecological design, Indigenous land management, permaculture, holistic design, or living system design.
+Or maybe when you heard it, it was called ecological design, traditional ecological knowledge, indigenous land management, permaculture, holistic design, or living system design.
 Recently, these practices are getting more coverage in the media, but still far less than sustainable design.